Azure-Samples/Microchip-PIC-IoT-Wx/README.md

         In the device window: Click Telemetry tab &gt; Start: observe telemetry data is being updated in real-time approximately every 5 seconds:

         <img src=".//media/image35.png" style="width:5.38735in;height:3.18982in" alt="A screenshot of a cell phone Description automatically generated" />

+### Further instructions for IoT Plug and Play

+- For the IoT Plug and Play sample, download the IoT Plug and Play DTMI [here](https://github.com/Azure/opendigitaltwins-dtdl/blob/master/DTDL/v2/samples/Thermostat.json).
+- Once you open the IoT Explorer tool, on the left side, there should be a tab called "IoT Plug and Play Settings".
+Open that tab and add the directory where you downloaded the DTMI detailed from [prerequisites](#prerequisites).
+- Paste in the connection string for your IoT Hub from the portal.
+- Find your device listed after clicking on your newly connected IoT Hub and navigate to the left hand side where you will find a "IoT Plug and Play components" tab.
+- There, click on the component listed near the bottom and use the tabs that result on the top to use the various features (Commands, Twin, Telemetry).
+It should look similar to the picture below.

 ## Further Consideration